A pain specialist translating clinical experience into practical travel planning.

 - Stress-testing a real trip

-- Spotting hidden load
+- Spotting hidden travel load

-- Prioritizing what to change first
+- Prioritizing what to protect or simplify

 - Planning for flare moments and recovery